stephen99scott/stephen99scott.github.io/_projects/2022-05-11-sign-buddy.md

 ### Communications Task

-The comms task is responsible for receiving commands, and transmitting sensor data to the Android application using the BLE UART module.
+The comms task receives commands and wirelessly transmits sensor data to the Android application over Bluetooth.

 The task runs in a polling fashion which monitors a flag set by the sensors task to check if new sensor data is ready to be transmitted.
 If new data is ready, the data is serialized and ingested into a FIFO buffer for transmission.
 Then, the task processes any received commands, and finally transmits any data in the transmission buffer.